A Twink and a Redhead: Career

 Grant & Ash started posting content in March 2022 on TikTok.
 They gained media attention from Rolling Stone in January 2024 when they released a satirical video on TikTok claiming to be "Disney Swingers".
 In the video they stated that they used a fictional app called "Swingers Upon Main" to find couples who want to swing at Walt Disney World.
 They attended the 2024 Democratic National Convention, and are cited for starting the viral movement "Twinks for Kamala" on CNN, showing their support for candidate Kamala Harris.

-In June 2024 they released their first song on streaming services titled, "A Twink and a Redhead" under the name Grant & Ash.
-Songwriter and producer Drew Louis collaborated with the duo to take the original demo to a fully produced song.
+In 2024, songwriter and producer Drew Louis discovered the duo, and reached out to produce a studio version of "A Twink and a Redhead".
+They released the single streaming services under the name Grant & Ash in June 2024.
 They then released their second single "Panera" in August 2024.
 The following month, they attended the 2024 MTV Video Music Awards.
 In October 2024, they teased their new single “Heterosexuality” with a satirical engagement.
 Their debut EP, A Twink and a Redhead was released November 22, 2024.
-Executive producer Drew Louis wanted to juxtapose the comedic lyrics by creating songs that sonically take themselves seriously.
+Louis wanted to juxtapose the comedic lyrics by creating songs that sonically take themselves seriously.
 In January 2025, "A Twink and a Redhead" was nominated for the Queerties Anthem award.

+In August 2026, Deadline reported that the duo signed to Creative Artists Agency.